ArtSabintsev/CommanderSpellbook/README.md

 Many individuals have tried to build a combo database over the last decade, but they've all failed due to the headache involved in finding those combos and keeping them updated in a Forum Post or Blog up to date.
 Many of the issues revolved around a single individual being the gatekeeper.
 Therefore, I've opted to solve for that problem by enlisting the community to catalog combos via Discord (which is how we obtained over a thousand of combos in a matter of months).
 I also opted to host the website and the database for free, forever, so people can take over this project by cloning this repository, or the Google Sheet, respectively, if I ever step away.
 This mindset allowed me to find other individuals passionate about working on this project in their free time.

 ## Website
 First and foremost, I am an iOS developer, and _not_ a web developer.
 I am also not going to pretend to be a web developer, so therefore, a good chunk of the site's code is fairly ugly, due to me _frankensteining_ this website together via Bootstrap tutorials and code snippets I've found online.
-While I enjoy architecture patterns and implementing best practices, I did very little to none of that here, as my goal was to move the combos from out of Discord and into a better long-term solution -- the [Commander Spellbook](https://commanderspellbook.com) website hosted on GitHub Pages.
+While I enjoy architecture patterns and implementing best practices, I did very little to none of that here, as my goal was to move the combos from out of Discord and onto a better long-term solution -- the [Commander Spellbook](https://CommanderSpellbook.com) website, which is now hosted on GitHub Pages.

 ## Costs
 I also decided that I wanted to make the financial upkeep for this project as cheap as possible.
 At the moment, here is what I pay for with respect to this project: